rjray/notebook/writing/clojure-tsp.md

 algorithm by hand with pencil and paper, and decided that it must be the correct answer.

 It wasn't the correct answer.
-In fact, it was *too high!*
+In fact, it was *too high.*

 ## Explanation of the Algorithm